 Daniel also helped students preparing for their SAT maths subject test.
 He tutored the pre-calculus syllabus on the topics of functions, limits, trigonometry, polar coordinates, complex numbers and vectors.
 He tutored several students currently studying in the UK on the Edexcel IGCSE maths exam.
 He has taught topics including but not limited to differentiation, quadratic equations, non-right angle trigonometry, probabilities and transformation of graphs.
 Daniel can also offer good guidance on past paper practice and help students to reach their full potential in maths.
 Furthermore, Daniel tutored students on tackling Aptitude and Skills Paper in BioMedical Admission Test (BMAT) where he provided guidance on the requirement of logical thinking and problem solving skills.

-Don is the Principal of International Scholars Tuition School (IST) and has been teaching or tutoring mathematics to young international scholars in Hong Kong or Canada since 1991.
+Mr Don Ho is the Principal of International Scholars Tuition (IST) and has been teaching or tutoring mathematics to young international scholars in Hong Kong or Canada since 1991.
 As part of his Bachelor of Education from the University of Alberta (Canada), Don’s minor was mathematics.
 He studied calculus, linear algebra, statistics, and advanced geometry.
 While studying his Master of Business Administration at the University of Victoria (Canada), Don studied statistics and advanced financial modeling, including regression analysis.
 Don was also awarded the South-East Asia Business Research Grant and the Asia Pacific Scholars Grant.

 For the 13+ Winchester College Maths Entrance Exam and the 13+ Maths Common Entrance Exam, Don’s students have done extremely well.
 Don’s current maths students include an IB MYP student from Chinese International School (CIS) who is now entering the IB Diploma Program, three German Swiss International School (GSIS) students who are preparing for their SSAT and SAT exams, a Canadian International School (CDNIS) student who is reviewing algebra and geometry, and DBS and DGS students who also preparing for their SSAT.
 Don also tutored a Summer Field School young scholar who received the Winchester Academic Scholarship and a Horris Hill student who now attends Eton College.
 Don has a very high success rate with SSAT students; many have gone on to receive offers from Hotchkiss School, Milton Academy, Lawrenceville School, Deerfield Academy, St. Paul’s School, Choate Rosemary Hall, Taft School, and Peddie School.
 Don can also tutor the Writing and Critical Reading sections, in addition to the Mathematics section of the SAT Reasoning Test.
-Don is also tutoring EPGY mathematics to students from Chinese International School and DGS.
+Don has also tutored EPGY mathematics to students from Chinese International School and DGS.